 - Circulation improves

-Tip: Keep snacks around — fruit, sunflower seeds, or mints help.
-Remind yourself: this storm means your body is healing.
+Tip: Keep light snacks handy — fruit, nuts, or mints help.
+That “storm” is your body healing.

-Your nicotine receptors are already starting to calm down.
-Cravings still pop up, but they’re shorter and less frequent.
+Receptor activity is starting to calm.
+Urges still pop up, but they’re shorter and less intense.
 The worst is behind you.

 - Sleep stabilizes